bozzochet/DockerROOT/README.md

 ```
 will
   - export the display;
   - export the current dir (i.e. `pwd`) to the container 'current_dir' inside the user (i.e. 'studente') home.
-This is quite usefull and makes the bash and ROOT history persistent;
+This is quite useful and makes the bash and ROOT history persistent;
   - open a bash session.

 ##### ROOT CINT (batch mode, no graphics):